Kurdish-led forces repel Islamic State prison assault; dozens of casualties

 Aid agencies warn of closed hospitals, severe testing shortages in northeast Syria amid coronavirus wave

+The region’s leaders routinely appeal for help from the international community, pointing out that many of the detainees are foreign, and that they cannot bear the burden alone.

+Although the British government helped expand the prison in Hasakah last year, Syrian and coalition officials have repeatedly warned that it remains poorly defended and vulnerable to attack.

-Inmates aided the prison break by burning plastic materials and blankets in an effort to cause chaos, the SDF said in a statement.
-It added that 89 prisoners had been recaptured after their escape overnight.
+On Thursday night, inmates aided the prison break by burning plastic materials and blankets in an effort to cause chaos, the SDF said in a statement.
+It added that 89 prisoners had been recaptured after their escape.

 The U.S.-led coalition issued a statement of its own confirming the clashes and said it provided air support to the ground operations, without providing further details.